Kelly's Bookshelf

 Gilead by Marilynne Robinson

-The plot is a very simple one: Reverend Ames is an old man who knows he doesn't have long to live, so he's writing letters to his young son.
+The plot is a simple one: Reverend Ames is an old man who knows he doesn't have long to live, so he's writing letters to his young son.
 Within the course of the letters, the reader also learns that Jack Boughton has returned home, the prodigal son of Reverend Ames's best friend.
 Ames fills his letters with the beauty of a simple life, well-lived.
 Gilead taught me about beauty, the temporary nature of my life, grace, and most of all, love.

 bird by bird 2.jpg

-Bird by bird by anne lamott
+Bird by Bird by Anne Lamott

 Anne Lamott is your favorite teacher.
 She's hilarious, prodding, encouraging, and real.
 She gives you license to write terribly and often, and she helps you address the demons of self-criticism.
 This is the book I recommend to anyone who wants to write.